OmkarArote/workshop-todo-native-mobile/BuildaReactNativeAppwithExpo.md

 ## Differences between React and React Native

+Both React and React Native are open-sourced by Facebook, and are utilized in applications like Facebook, Instagram, Discord, AirBnB, Pinterest, UberEats, Skype, and SalesForce.

+- React is a framework for building applications using JavaScript.
-Both React and React Native are open-sourced by Facebook.
-React Native is a framework that enables you to build native, cross-platform mobile apps, while React is a JavaScript library you use for constructing a high performing UI layer.
+- React Native is a platform that allows you to build native, cross-platform mobile apps
+- React.js is a JavaScript library you use for constructing a high performing UI layer.

+React.js is central to React Native, and is built upon React’s principles and syntax, so converting from one to the other is relatively intuitive.
 The browser code in React is rendered through Virtual DOM, while React Native uses Native APIs to render components on mobile.
+React uses HTML and CSS, whereas React Native uses its own components and libraries.
+You can also use hot reload in React Native so you can see your application's current state while building.

-Here are some broad differences between the two frameworks with examples:
+Here are some examples of code differences between the two frameworks with examples:

 - **HTML Tags vs. React Native Components**: React Native uses native UI components instead of HTML -- here are some examples of translations.
 Many of these React Native components have more event handlers that require specific calling syntax, which you can read in detail here.